Amsterdam/amsterdam-styled-components/packages/asc-ui/README.md

 ```

 The background color of the StyledList component has the color of `tint.level5` widths smaller than `laptopM` breakpoint and `tint.level1` for widths larger than `laptopM`
-The colors and the breakpoints are defined in the `asc-core` default theme
+The colors and the breakpoints are defined in the default theme

 Each component exposes its style that can be used a (class)selector in another component.
 The naming convention for the styles is: `<component-name>` -> `styles.<component-name>Style`.
 For example ListItem has a styles.ListStyle selector.
 We use the exposed selector to change the color of the LinkedListItems to the `primary` theme color.
 In this case we don't need to create a new StyledLinkedList item to override the style.